Climate-smart African rice

 Introduction to MicroResp techniques offered by UCPH.
 Oxygen consumption of plant tissue (aerobic respiration) is a key mechanism affected by submergence.
 With MicroResp, it is possible to measure oxygen consumption by e.g., root tips, root segments or other isolated plant tissues.
 The measurements can be taken at various temperatures and a contrasting oxygen availabilities.
 If needed, inhibitors can be introduced during measurements.
 This course is a one-day hands-on course aiming at identifying pitfalls and important steps to consider prior or during measurements.
 The course is taught by Prof. Pedersen, UCPH.

-- Asbjørn Hansen (BSc) Flood tolerance of wild rice
+- Asbjørn Hansen (BSc) Drought responses in rice - completed

 - Emil JW Anthony (BSc) Salinity tolerance of major crops - completed

 - Johan E Kjær (MSc) Flood and salinity tolerance of wild rice - completed

 - Line Dam Jessen (BSc) Gas film retention of African rice cultivars - completed